johnpeart/johnpeart.github.io/src/posts/blogpost/2016-03-12-text-mining-tweets-from-the-2016-brits.md

 ![Bar chart of Best British Male tweets][MaleMentions]{.rounded}

-Mark Ronson also featured comparatively highly in this data set; though it's not clear why from the awards ceremony itself.
+Mark Ronson also featured comparatively highly in this data set; though it’s not clear why from the awards ceremony itself.
 Ronson didn't win any awards on the night, nor was he a key performer.
 Compare the spikes against the observations from the overall data set, and you can see why.
 Ronson features in the data because he was front-and-centre in the [MasterCard adverts](https://www.youtube.com/watch?v=GUlk1ssXJYk) that saw a YouTube supergroup recreate his single, *Uptown Funk*.
 The power of advertising folks - exposure.

 ### Tweets about the performers at the BRITs

 ![Line graph of BRITs performer tweets over time][PerformersTime]{.rounded}

-Looking beyond the nominees for Best British soloists, and to the 9 performers on the night, we see that Adele is miles ahead of the night's big names in terms of twitter attention for most of the night.
+Looking beyond the nominees for Best British soloists, and to the 9 performers on the night, we see that Adele is miles ahead of the night’s big names in terms of twitter attention for most of the night.

 ![Bar chart of BRITs performers tweets][PerformersMentions]{.rounded}